galacean/galacean.github.io/docs/scene.md

 #### 3. Load scene

-If you want to load the **Scene** asset in the application, you can pass a url to `engine.sceneManager.loadScene` method.
+If you want to load the **Scene** asset in the application, you can pass an url to `engine.sceneManager.loadScene` method.

 ```typescript
 const sceneUrl = '...';